Traveling to Egypt during Covid-19: What you need to know before you go

 What's the Covid situation?

-Egypt has seen a total of 134,000 cases and 7,466 deaths as of December 29.
-Following a large spike in June and July, deaths and cases tailed off during August, September and October, although recent numbers show a steady rise.
+Egypt has seen a total of 168,057 cases and 9,512 deaths as of February 5.
+Following a large spike in June and July, deaths and cases tailed off during August, September and October, although recent numbers show a second spike that appeared to peak over new year.

 What can visitors expect?

 Masks are mandatory and must be worn on all public transit and in taxis, as well as in enclosed public spaces.
+Failure to wear a mask indoors could result in fines.
 There are also strict limits on public gatherings.
-Hotels have also slashed capacity and brought in new hygiene measures to limit the spread of the virus.
+Hotels, restaurants and cafes have also slashed capacity and brought in new hygiene measures to limit the spread of the virus.

 Useful links

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on February 5.